 But there is one more phase…

 Stage five of the relationship is when the couple becomes a solid team.
 The relationship moves past “me and you” decision-making and the team becomes more important than the individuals.
-It requires selfless acts of sacrifice, extreme levels of endurance and doing whatever it takes to make the union work.
+This stage requires selfless acts of sacrifice, extreme levels of endurance and doing whatever it takes to make the union work.

 This is the part of a relationship everyone longs for but few reach.
 It’s the true love phase.